Feral Druid 10.2.7 Guide

 Ring #2 Seal of Diurna's Chosen Eranog

-Trinket #1 Manic Grieftorch Broodkeeper Diurna
+Alternative Trinket #2 Manic Grieftorch Broodkeeper Diurna

 Mythic+ Best in Slot (BiS) Gear for Feral Druids